 But that’s not who this show is courting.
 It’s been styled to appeal to a generation of kids who believe that every selfie they post on Instagram or Snapchat is a moment to prove that they belong in the same club as the people who can actually afford to shop at Gucci.
 It has been a tremendously savvy business move for Gucci in the short-term, but it is terribly unsustainable in the long-term.
 The thing about kids is that they are the most-fickle consumers of all.
 When they get around to being able to afford their own clothes, they’re going to look back at Gucci and ask themselves “What the hell were we thinking?”

 It happens.
 It’s happened to Gucci once before.
 Before the Tom Ford era, Gucci had become a rudderless ship adrift in the world of fashion (sort of like Ferragamo is today).
 Tastes will change, and kids will lead the way when a backlash against consumerism occurs, just like they did in the late sixties and the early nineties.
 If Gucci doesn’t adapt, it’s going to become lost at sea again.

 You can’t be the establishment and be against the establishment.
-You can’t dress like you don’t care about how you look while posting nothing but photos of how you look online.
+You can’t dress like you don’t care about how you look while posting photos online that draw attention to how you look.

 To quote a word right out of Alessandro Michele’s own mouth, if Gucci doesn’t undergo a “regeneration” soon, I cannot see them sustaining their current business model.
 That’s the old man in me making a prediction, not the fashion astrologer.